Meditation is an active training of the mind to increase awareness, and different meditation programs approach this in different ways.

 Meditation has been widely used to assist us in controlling and reducing addictions to smoking, drugs and alcohol.
 It reduces blood pressure and helps minimize the symptoms of menopause.
 Medical Meditations have now been used for a variety of issues such as Anger Management and Post Traumatic Stress Disorder.

-- Decrease in Heart Rate Buddha sitting in Lotus Position with hand Mudras, 3rd Century
+Let’s look at some of the benefits of meditation: Buddha sitting in Lotus Position with hand Mudras, 3rd Century

 - Decrease in muscle tension